 Complete these steps from https://portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/RegisteredApps and create a new App Registration.

-Once the application is created add the required API Permissions.
-The ones you need for the app are your choice, but permissions like “Application Mail.Send” and “Application Mail.ReadWrite” might be what you want.
+Once the application is created DO NOT ADD the required API Permissions that are related to Exchange Online, but add any others (i.e. Teams or SharePoint) that you need.
+The ones you need for the app are your choice, but for Exchange RBAC for Applications, the permissions are added to the Management Role Assignment in Exchange Online and not in Entra ID.
+Permissions like “Application Mail.Send” and “Application Mail.ReadWrite” might be what you want, and these are what we need to avoid adding in Entra ID.
 There are other permissions, but these are all “Application” permissions which means they run as the application and not the logged in user (which would be “Delegate” permissions).

-Remove the User.Read delegated permission (confirm that you want to remove this even though it says you should not) and grant admin consent for all permissions.
+Remove the User.Read delegated permission (confirm that you want to remove this even though it says you should not) and grant admin consent for all permissions that remain.

-Change to the “Branding & Properties” page and add “Internal Notes” to record the purpose of the application and who is the application sponsor (so you can tidy up apps later, or they grow like weeds).
-Add Owners – these people, if they have Application Administrator role can view and change the settings of this application without other admin permissions.
+Change to the “Branding & Properties” page and add “Internal Notes” to record the purpose of the application and who is the application sponsor (so you can tidy up apps later, as they grow like weeds).
+Add Owners via the Enterprise App that has also just been created for you.
+These people, if they have Application Administrator role, can view and change the settings of this application without other admin permissions.

 You also need the Object ID of the Enterprise App (not the App Registration).
 To get this visit App Registration > Overview > click Managed Application in Local Directory link.
 Copy ObjectID from here (the Enterprise App Object ID).